nuagenetworks/monostack-example/README.md

 @end
 ```

-Finally we need to edit `Resources/SharedDataViews.xib` to add a new view:
+Finally we need to edit `Resources/SharedDataViews.xib` to add our new `SKLocationDataView`:

 - Drop a new custom view
 - Set its class name to be SKLocationDataView